newrelic-experimental/newrelic-agent-operator/README.md

 * [cert-manager](https://cert-manager.io/docs/installation/) is required to be presented on cluster before starting newrelic-agent-operator

+## Support

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+If you're running into a problem, please raise an issue on this repository and we will try to help you ASAP.
+Please bear in mind this is an open source project and hence it isn't directly supported by New Relic.

 ## Contributing
-We encourage your contributions to improve New Relic agent operator!
+We encourage your contributions to improve <strong>newrelic-agent-operator</strong> .
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

-A note about vulnerabilities
+**A note about vulnerabilities**

-As noted in our security policy, New Relic is committed to the privacy and security of our customers and their data.
+As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
 We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

-If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through HackerOne.
+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 ## License

-Copyright 2023.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at